sensejs/sensejs/.changeset/thick-glasses-change.md

 ---
-'@sensejs/http-koa-platform': major
+'@sensejs/http-koa-platform': minor
-'@sensejs/http-common': major
+'@sensejs/http-common': minor
-'@sensejs/container': major
+'@sensejs/container': minor
-'@sensejs/kafkajs': major
+'@sensejs/kafkajs': minor
-'@sensejs/core': major
+'@sensejs/core': minor
 ---

 Introduce new decorator @Module for retiring @ModuleClass and @Middleware for retiring @MiddlewareClass, to make names of decorators more consist

+**Note that this is a breaking change**, the reason to mark itas **minor** change is that we're still in pre-1.0 era, and semantic versioning also allows breaking changes happens on minor change in pre-1.0 versions.

 -   Migration from @ModuleClass to @ModuleClass will be an easily replace.